oracle/tribuo/docs/Internals.md

 collisions by adding together colliding feature values (collisons can be induced by feature hashing), and otherwise validates the `Example`.
-Ensemble `Trainer`s and others which wrap an inner `Trainer` leave the `SparseVector` conversion to the inner `Trainer.`
+Ensemble `Trainer`s and others which wrap an inner `Trainer` leave the `SparseVector` conversion to the inner `Trainer`.

 The `Trainer` then executes it's training algorithm to produce the model parameters.